exosite/masters16/lab1.md

 * The ExositeReady SDK, plus
   * The PIC32MZECSK port & example application

-If you don't have any of the above software installed, see the [Lab Setup Guide](../setup) before proceeding with this Lab.
+If you don't have any of the above software installed, see the [Lab Setup Guide](http://exosite.github.io/masters16/setup) (or the last page of the printed manual) before proceeding with this Lab.
 MASTERS attendees that have access to the in-class lab computers should have everything setup already.

 # Let's Go